-Danny Bonaduce revealed years later that during the run of the series, many people actually thought the kids played their own instruments and thought that they should perform live.
-However, the only member of the cast to actually tour and perform was David Cassidy who at the time had a successful singing career in the USA and UK.
+Danny Bonaduce revealed many years later that during the run of the series, many people actually thought the kids played their own instruments, and thought that they should perform live.
+However, the only member of the cast to tour and perform was David Cassidy, who at the time, had a successful singing career in the U.S. and the UK.

-The Patti Partridge doll was first introduced on "Dora, Dora, Dora".
-Tracy, was shielding the doll's ears with her fingers to block out Dora's off-key warbling.
+The Patti Partridge doll was first introduced on the second season opener, "Dora, Dora, Dora".
+Tracy was shielding the doll's ears with her fingers to block out Dora's off-key warbling.
 The doll, although seen occasionally on several episodes before, was never seen again.
-According to star Suzanne Crough, she keeps the doll in her own personal collection.
+According to Suzanne Crough, she kept the doll in her own personal collection.

 The occasional roles of Shirley's parent's Fred and Amanda Renfrew were played by Ray Bolger and Rosemary DeCamp.
 However, during the final season, the role of Grandpa Renfrew was taken over by Jackie Coogan and his name, with no explanation, was changed to Walter.

-Besides the singles, several albums credited to the Partridge Family also hit the charts, the highest charting of which was "The Partridge Family Christmas Card", which went to #1 on the Billboard charts in 1971.
+Besides the singles, several albums credited to The Partridge Family also hit the charts, the highest charting of which was "The Partridge Family Christmas Card", which went to number one on the Billboard charts in 1971.

 Long before the show started, Shirley Jones had known David Cassidy, when he was only six-years-old, as she was friends with his parents Evelyn Ward and Jack Cassidy.
 After Ward and the elder Cassidy had divorced, Cassidy wound up marrying Jones.